DGTharaka/Smart-MediBox-with-IOT/README.md

 - **Alarm System**: Notifications and scheduled alarms for taking medication.
 - **Environmental Monitoring**: Displays real-time temperature and humidity data.

-## System Components

-- **ESP32 Microcontroller**: Handles sensor data, controls the servo motor, and communicates with the Node-RED dashboard via MQTT.
-- **DHT Sensor**: Measures temperature and humidity.
-- **Servo Motor**: Adjusts the position of the sliding window based on light intensity.
-- **LDR Sensors**: Detects the amount of light to control the servo motor’s movement.
-- **Buzzer**: Notifies users with alarms based on predefined schedules.

 ## Node-RED Flow Diagram

 Below is the flow diagram of the Node-RED dashboard and MQTT communication: